Why Courmayeur Is Still My Favourite Resort

 The food and drink is consistently good everywhere in Courmayeur, a place where the official names of the restaurants are rarely used, replaced instead by the name of the owner.
 And that says it all, I think.

-Here are some of those key ingredient people, without whom, Courmayeur wouldn’t be what it is.
+Here are some of those key ingredient people, without whom, a ski weekend in Courmayeur wouldn’t be what it is.

 Carlo who runs the Christiania on the pistes during the day and Mont Frety in town at night.